Understanding VA Disability Back Pay: Your Complete Guide to Retroactive Payments

 • Estimated Additional Back Pay: 8 months × $500/month = $4,000

-Estimate your current rating with our calculator
+Estimate your current rating based on medical symptoms with our calculator

-Common Back Pay Scenarios
+Common Retroactive Scenarios

 Have other questions?